Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Here are things I haven’t done, and why I haven’t done them.

 My approach favored coverage, not extreme precision.
-I mostly gathered compilation flags that I could find in a configuration file (the equivalent of /etc/portage/make.conf for other distributions), through some light source code reading, or by executing some utility.
-I had to limit myself in some ways because otherwise it was unlikely that I’d be able to release this article anytime soon.
+I gathered compilation flags that I could find in a configuration file (the equivalent of /etc/portage/make.conf for other distributions), through some light source code reading, or by executing some utility.
+I had to limit myself in some ways because otherwise it was unlikely that I’d release this article anytime soon.

 Areas for improvement